Ask These 28 Questions Before Getting Into A New Relationship

 How do you communicate when you’re upset?

 Everybody has different impulses when it comes to communicating negative feelings.
+If you plan on dating this person for a while, it helps to know what to look out for ahead of time.

-Are you close with your parents?
+Are you close with your family?

 What’s your personality type?